 Walt Disney Presents… Animation Courtyard Disney’s Hollywood Studios

 Walt Disney Presents opened in September 2017.
-It combines elements of the previous attraction Walt Disney: One Man’s Dream with a character Meet and Greet and an exhibit of “What’s Coming to Disney’s Hollywood Studios.”
+It combines elements of the previous attraction Walt Disney: One Man’s Dream with a character Meet and Greet and a short film.

 Check your daily Guide Map for times and locations of Character Meet and Greet opportunities throughout the Disney’s Hollywood Studios.